svenbolte/wp-print/readme.txt

 * This will allow you to upgrade WP-Print without worrying about overwriting your printing styles or templates that you have created.

 ## Changelog

+### 9.2.58.1
+* Added FPDF library and php code to output pdf files of posts and pages and a top20 newspaper
+* url parameter for pdf output is: ?pdfoutput=1 (newspaper top 20) and ?pdfoutput=2 (current post or page as pdf)
+* changed print layout to 2 columns newspaper style
+* When custom logo is present, it will be on top of the print output page
+* Moved information about blog and page to the top of output
+* removed some elements from the print output and pdf output (shortcodes and form controls stuff)
+* tested with 5.4.2

 ### 2.58.1
 * FIXED: Strip iframe tags as well.